iainctduncan/learn-scheme-for-max/part_1.rst

   s4m: a is 99
   s4m> ()

-During development, it can be helpful to attach a **print s4m-out:** object to your outlet, giving you all the output in your Max console while you work.
+During development, it can be helpful to attach a **print s4m-out:** object to your outlet, which will additionally print the output from our s4m object's outlet to the console as well:

 .. code:: scm